93-94/100

 Palate

-Medium-bodied to full-bodied, concentrated, well-balanced, and full-flavored, with abundant tannins; tight and fairly long on the finish
+Medium-bodied to full-bodied, concentrated, well-balanced, and full-flavored, with abundant tannins; a tight, fairly long finish

 Serve